medmabcf/White-Blood-Cell-Detection-Dataset/README.md

 # White Blood Cell Detection Dataset

 ## Description
-This repository contains a dataset for white blood cell detection.
-The dataset has been labeled with bounding boxes for different types of white blood cells.
+This dataset is derived from the ‘PBC_dataset_normal_DIB’ dataset and it has been labeled (bounding boxes) for the detection and classification of white blood cells.
 ## Dataset Origin
 The original dataset is derived from [Mendeley Data].